Meteorologists warn of potentially historic flooding as a major storm hits the east with all hazards

 (CNN) — A potent storm that already plunged parts of California underwater has started to deal a serious blow to the eastern half of the US with flooding rain, severe thunderstorms, tornadoes, snow and ice all expected.

-Snow is already blanketing parts of the Great Lakes while rain is falling to the south, in parts of the Ohio Valley and thunderstorms are starting to rumble in the Mississippi Valley.
+Snow is blanketing parts of the Great Lakes while rain is falling to the south in parts of the Ohio Valley and thunderstorms are starting to rumble in the Mississippi Valley.

 Here’s how each hazard will unfold this weekend: